Geothermal Frequently Asked Questions

 Q: Where can this loop be located?

 A: That depends on land availability and terrain.
 Closed-loops are trenched horizontally in yards adjacent to the home if the yard is large enough.
 Or, for smaller yards, the loops can be installed vertically using a drill rig, much like a water well installation.
+Here is an example of a home that uses a vertical geothermal loop.

 Q: How long will the loop pipe last?